lisaogeya/printf/README.md

-This is a prinf function that :
+This is a prinf function
-Prints a simple character
-Prints a string
-Handles %d
-Handles %x